intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

   https_proxy: http://<your proxy address and port>
   no_proxy: <localhost, any other addresses>, 10.0.0.1,localhost,.nauta

-# This is a list of DNS servers used for resolution: a max of three entries.
+# This is a list of DNS servers used for resolution: a maximum of three entries.
 dns_servers:
   - 8.8.8.8
   - 8.8.4.4